 Dr Deirdre McGillicuddy is lecturer and researcher in UCD School of Education.
 Her teaching philosophy has been heavily influenced by her time working as a primary school teacher in one of the most marginalised communities in the country and is underpinned by values of respect, equality, social justice and wellbeing.
 The primary focus of Deirdre’s teaching is to promote an interactive, dynamic and positive learning environment using creative, holistic and student-centred approaches.
 Deirdre emphasises the importance of creating time and space to nurture creativity, community, wellbeing and leadership through her Flourish initiative.
 Flourish creates a safe space at the start of each lecture for students to pause, take notice and engage in practices which supports their wellbeing and creativity.
 The initiative has been scaled up within the School of Education, creating a ripple effect as these students use the tools in classrooms across Ireland.

 Deirdre is a co-convenor of the UCD Rights Education Network.
-She represents UCD on Campus Engage Community Engaged Learning Working Group and has establish an associated community of practice within the University.
+She represents UCD on Campus Engage Community Engaged Learning Working Group and has established an associated community of practice within the University.

 In nominating Deirdre for an award, both students and staff spoke of her qualities as a teacher and colleague, referring to her as ‘inspirational’, ‘passionate’, ‘knowledgeable’, ‘caring’ and ‘committed’.